corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/run-demo-cordapp.md

 `corda-cli network config docker-compose solar-system`

 3. Deploy your network by building the network deployment Docker file using Corda CLI:
-  `corda-cli network deploy -n solar-system -f solar-system.yaml > solar-system-compose`
+  `corda-cli network deploy -n solar-system -f solar-system.yaml > docker-compose.yaml`

     The `-n` here is the name of the network.
 The `-f` is the network definition file.